ywxkxcy/PandaParadise/README.md

-#YelpCamp
+#Pandabook

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add Pandabooks Page that lists all pandabooks

-Each Campground has:
+Each Pandabook has:
    * Name
    * Image